-When I hung up, I turned the tv back on only to learn that my team had won with just three seconds left in the game.
+When I hung up, I turned the tv back on only to learn that my team had won with just three seconds left in the game (this was before TIVO that was invented by pastors—I think).
 I was a little miffed, but I wasn’t about to be the third Methodist pastor in a row to turn the man down.
 He came in the next day and we talked some more.
 He was separated from his wife who was into witchcraft and the separation had estranged both himself and his wife from their sixteen-year-old daughter who was living with a relative.
 He started attending my church, brought his wife after a year or so and I began counseling the two of them.
-Over the next several years, his wife gave up her witchcraft, and we had a little ceremony of her burning all her witchcraft books and paraphernalia— of course this was on a Sunday afternoon and I missed another Cowboys game, but this time the choice was easy.
+Over the next several years, his wife gave up her witchcraft, and we had a little ceremony of her burning all her witchcraft books and paraphernalia— of course this was on a Sunday afternoon and I missed another Cowboys game, but this time the choice was much easier.
 Eventually, they reconciled, renewed their marriage vows at the church and their daughter came back to live with them.